mephistonovel/CoCoIV/README.md

 # CoCoIV: Instrumental Variable Representation Learning with Confounded Covariates

 ## Description
-This repository provides reproduction guidelines for the paper *CoCoIV: Instrumental Variable Representation Learning with Confounded Covariates*.
+This repository provides reproduction guidelines for the paper *Towards Instrumental Variable Representation Learning under Confounded Covariates*.
 It contains the source codes used in our empirical evaluations.
 We hope you find it valuable.

 The main implementation of our model can be found in `Models/ours.py`.
 The implementation of exploited variational encoders and decoders is based on: